 An indoor multi-purpose room for physical fitness and other extracurricular activities.

 The Seoul German School, founded in 1976, is the only German language school in South Korea.
-Following German education standards, the school offers the courses in German with the choice to learn English.
+Following German education standards, the school offers courses in German with the choice to learn English.
 During kindergarten, the school provides and develops an individual profile in order to address the needs of each child.
 For more information on this kindergarten, please visit the Seoul German School website here.

 The kindergarten’s facilities includes: